 Germany Aims to Boost Agri-PV Capacity to 1 GW by 2025, Unveils Key Strategy

-, a leader in adoption, is set to significantly expand its agricultural photovoltaic (agri-PV) capacity, with the potential to install up to 1 GW by 2025, according to a paper released by the German Energy Agency (DENA) on Thursday.
+, a leader in adoption, is set to significantly expand its agricultural (agri-PV) capacity, with the potential to install up to 1 GW by 2025, according to a paper released by the German Energy Agency (DENA) on Thursday.

 Despite currently having a modest installed capacity of 14 MW, agri-PV is gaining traction in the country, driven by announced projects and government initiatives.
 DENA outlines four key areas of action to facilitate the market ramp-up of agri-PV technology.